7 Easy Steps to Cornell Notes

 Declutter your Bedroom and Closet

 Do you long to walk into a bedroom that is calm and peaceful or open a closet that is not chaotic and cluttered?
+Is it time to declutter your bedroom?
 We all have that cluttered area in our bedroom or drawer that’s a catchall for things.
 Things we may need soon or often.
 Things that we do not know where else to put.
 Things that need to be repaired.
 And random other things that we have no idea how they got there.
 Do you need to declutter your bedroom and closet?
 For some of us, our houses may seem organized at first glance, but open a closet or catchall drawer, and you will readjust your original opinion of our organization.
 It is not a lack of cleanliness or habitual hoarding.
 It is not having a place for everything and everything in its place.
 Does this sound like you?
 Do you long to walk into a home that is calm and peaceful not chaotic and cluttered?
 Have you attempted to organize but found other things that got in the way of your goals?
 A few years ago I decided to go through my house room by room.
-My goal was to do one space a month, taking an…
+My goal was to…

 Rivers of Red Mud